 - USB port to connect to your computer

-The USB Audio Interface is a great solution for both Mac & PC Computer users.
+The USB Audio Interface is the best solution for both Mac & PC Computer users.

 USB Audio Mixers

 A USB Audio Mixer is another great way to connect your XLR microphone to your computer.